Andalusi Arabic

+History

+Origins

-The Muslim forces that conquered Iberia in 711, about a century after the death of prophet Muhammad, were composed of a small group of Arabic speakers and a majority of Amazigh people, of whom many spoke little or no Arabic.
+The Muslim conquest of Spain in 711, about a century after the death of Muhammad, involved a few thousand Arab tribesmen and a much larger number of partially Arabicized Amazigh, many of whom spoke little to no Arabic.
 According to Consuelo López-Morillas, "this population sowed the seeds of what was to grow into an indigenous Andalusi Arabic."

-Unlike the Visigothic conquest of Iberia, through which Latin remained the dominant language, the Islamic conquest brought a language that was a "vehicle for a higher culture, a literate and literary civilization."
-Arabic became the dominant medium of literary and intellectual expression in the southern half of the peninsula from the 8th century to the 13th century.
+Unlike the Visigothic conquest of Hispania, through which Latin remained the dominant language, the Muslim conquest brought a language that was a "vehicle for a higher culture, a literate and literary civilization."

-Andalusi Arabic appears to have spread rapidly and been in general oral use in most parts of Al-Andalus between the 9th and 15th centuries.
-The number of speakers is estimated to have peaked at around 5–7 million speakers around the 11th and 12th centuries before dwindling as a consequence of the Reconquista, the gradual but relentless takeover by the Christians.
+Spread

+Over the centuries, Arabic spread gradually in al-Andalus, primarily through conversion to Islam.
+While Alvarus of Cordoba lamented in the 9th century that Christians were no longer using Latin, Richard Bulliet estimates that only 50% of the population of al-Andalus had converted to Islam by the death of Abd al-Rahman III in 961, and 80% by 1100.
+By about 1260, Muslim territories in Iberia were reduced to the Emirate of Granada, in which more than 90% of the population had converted to Islam and Arabic-Romance bilingualism seems to have disappeared.

 The colloquial Arabic of al-Andalus was prominent among the varieties of Arabic of its time in its use for literary purposes, especially in zajal poetry and proverbs and aphorisms.

+Demise

+After the Fall of Granada in 1492, Cardinal Francisco Jiménez de Cisneros oversaw the forced mass conversion of the population in the Spanish Inquisition and the burning of Andalusi manuscripts in Granada.
 In 1502, the Muslims of Granada were forced to choose between conversion and exile; those who converted became known as the Moriscos.
-In 1526, this requirement was extended to Muslims in the rest of Spain, the Mudéjars.
-In 1567, Philip II of Spain issued a royal decree in Spain forbidding Moriscos from the use of Arabic on all occasions, formal and informal, speaking and writing.
-Using Arabic henceforth would be regarded as a crime.
-Arabic speakers were given three years to learn a "Christian" language, after which they would have to get rid of all Arabic written material.
-This triggered one of the largest revolts, the Rebellion of the Alpujarras (1568–1571).
+In 1526, Charles V (Charles I of Spain)—issued an edict against "heresy" (e.g. Muslim practices by "New Christians"), including the use of Arabic, extending the restriction to Muslims throughout the rest of Spain, the Mudéjars.
+The Moriscos managed to get this suspended for forty years by the payment of a large sum (80,000 ducados).
+King Philip II of Spain's Pragmática Sanción de 1567 finally banned the use of Arabic throughout Spain—forbidding Moriscos from the use of Arabic on all occasions, formal and informal, speaking and writing—leading directly to the Rebellion of the Alpujarras (1568–71).
 Still, Andalusi Arabic remained in use in certain areas of Spain (particularly the inner regions of Valencia and Aragon) until the final expulsion of the Moriscos at the beginning of the 17th century.

-As in every other Arabic-speaking land, native speakers of Andalusi Arabic were diglossic, that is, they spoke their local dialect in all low-register situations, but only Classical Arabic was resorted to when a high register was required and for written purposes as well.
-Andalusi Arabic belongs to the pre-Hilalian dialects of the Maghrebi Arabic family, with its closest relative being Moroccan Arabic.
-Like other Maghrebi Arabic dialects, Andalusi does not differentiate between sedentary and Bedouin varieties.
-By contrast, Andalusi does not show any detectable difference between religious communities, such as Muslim Muladís, Christian Mozarabs, and Jews, unlike in North Africa where Judeo-Arabic dialects were common.